-Sports enthusiast Jeff initially wondered how atrial fibrillation would impact on his ability to exercise.
+Sports enthusiast Jeff initially wondered how atrial fibrillation would affect his ability to exercise.
 However, after a successful ablation, he’s cycling again and coaching his kids’ football team.

 Like any keen cyclist in Wellington, Jeff regularly pushed his heart rate to its upper limits – it was unavoidable riding up the steep hills of his home town.
-But four years ago, when he got a heart rate monitor for his training, he became aware just how high it was going.
+When he got a heart rate monitor for his training, he became aware just how high it was going.

 “It wasn’t till I got a heart rate monitor and I saw what my heart was doing that I realised something wasn’t right,” Jeff recalls.

-“The first time I had a really bad episode would’ve been four years ago, so I was 45.
+“The first time I had a really bad episode would have been when I was 45.
 I just put it down to having a really bad day and then forgot about it.
 But it started happening a little bit more often.
 About once a week my heart would race up to 240, 250 and wouldn’t come back down unless I sat down.
 It would take two to three hours to finally come right.”

 Jeff found the episodes could be quite debilitating, particularly when it occurred during a bike ride.